drawpile/drawpile.github.io/help/server/dedicatedserver.markdown

 Environment=DRAWPILESRV_WEB_ADMIN_AUTH=***web-admin-username***:***web-admin-password***
 ```

-The server can be started directly with `systemctl start drawpile-srv` or by socket activation using `systemctl start drawpile-srv.socket`.
+The server can be started directly with `systemctl start drawpile-srv.service` or by socket activation using `systemctl start drawpile-srv.socket`.
 When socket activation is used, the server is started on-demand when the first client connects.
 Note that when using SA, the `--port` and `--listen` parameters are ignored.
 The listening address is configured in the `drawpile-srv.socket` unit file.
 The first socket provided is the TCP port, the second one is the web admin port, the third is the WebSocket port.

-Use `systemctl enable drawpile-srv` or `systemctl enable drawpile-srv.socket` to automatically start the server on boot.
+Use `systemctl enable drawpile-srv.service` to automatically start the server on boot.
+This will enable socket activation automatically.
+If you don't want that, disable it using `systemctl disable drawpile-srv.socket`.
+(This will probably change in the future, since it's annoying to have to enable both and then disable one.)

 ## Using the AppImage with systemd